 Yes there is!
 By a law of aerodynamics which says if you put so much thrust behind such a weight you can escape (be “set free”) from the gravitational pull of this earth.
 One law is used to “set us free” from another law of Elohim’s creation.
 Both laws are still in effect, but one law “sets you free” from the effects of the other law.
 So it is with “the law of the Spirit of Life in Messiah Yahushua” and “the law of sin and death."
 Or as Paul wrote in Romans 6:14: “For sin [‘the law of sin and death’] shall not have dominion over you: for you are not under the law [‘the law of sin and death’], but are under grace [‘the law of the Spirit of Life in Messiah Yahushua’]."

 There are some who claim they have “holy flesh," and they cannot sin.
 You will not find such a belief supported from the Scriptures.
 We shall have this inherited, fallen, human nature to contend with until the return of Yahushua when He shall change us.
 “This corruptible must put on incorruption” and that as we found out earlier takes place at the resurrection of the righteous and the translation of those who are alive.
-I personally believe that when Yahushua returns and “the trumpet shall sound, and the dead shall be raised incorruptible [without the inherited, fallen, human nature], and we [who are alive at His coming] shall be changed.
-For this corruptible [inherited, fallen, human nature] must put on incorruption [restored to the state of being that Adam and Eve were created with in the beginning], and this mortal must put on immortality” (1 Corinthians 15:53).
-Paul said "I die daily" (1 Corinthians 15:31).
+When Yahushua returns and “the trumpet shall sound, and the dead shall be raised incorruptible [without the inherited, fallen, human nature], and we [who are alive at His coming] shall be changed.
+For this corruptible [with the inherited, fallen, human nature] must put on incorruption [restored to the state of being that Adam and Eve were created with in the beginning], and this mortal must put on immortality” (1 Corinthians 15:53) we willnot ever sin again.
+That is when we will have "holy flesh."
+Paul said "I die daily" (1 Corinthians 15:31, emphasis added).

 We are told in the book of Romans that the Ten Commandments makes known to us what sin is.
 “Nay I had not known sin, but by the law: for I had not known lust, except the law had said, Thou shalt not covet” (Romans 7:7).
 The Ten Commandments define what sin is, but they do not provide the remedy in order to keep the Commandments, to stop sinning, and to provide the power to live a righteous life.
 “That the righteousness of the law [the Ten Commandments] might be fulfilled in us, who walk not after the flesh, but after the Spirit” (Romans 8:4).
 We are seeking a connection (abiding in Messiah [1 John 3:6]) or elsewhere described as the indwelling power of Elohim in order to live a righteous life.
 Yahushua gave us the story of the Vine and the branches to illustrate this vital truth.
 You may have an electric light which has a plug, but unless that light is plugged into the source of power you can try to let that light shine all you want, but it will never give you any light.
 Yahushua said “Let your light so shine before men” (Matthew 5:16).
 He never tells us to strive to let your light shine.
 If the Spirit or Power of Elohim is dwelling in you, you will shine!